Our Work

 UWC Adriatic 2019

 Arein graduated from UWC Adriatic in 2019 and obtained a BS in Computer Engineering at Case Western University (USA) in 2023.
+Arein is currently studying for an MA in Imaging and Light in Extended Reality at the University of Eastern Finland as part of the Erasmus Mundus programme.

 Whilst studying at UWC Adriatic she participated in the Youth Inspiring Change conference, taught primary school children about Palestinian culture and performed dabke dance in cultural shows.
 At Case Western Reserve University she combined her interests of computer engineering and art in order to become a digital animator and a story teller.
 Her aim is to present an alternative, factual perspective of the Palestinian issue.

 “The Horizon Foundation takes credit for all the wonderful and impactful experiences that I had as a UWC student.
 It granted me life-changing support.”